📬 Daily Brief: Twitter is X Corp

 The poop emoji is increasingly showing up in court documents.
 But how do lawyers read 💩outloud?

 Our best wishes for a productive day.
 Send any news, comments, fresh tortillas, and eggs to put inside them to talk@qz.com.
 Reader support makes Quartz available to all—become a member.
-Today’s Daily Brief was brought to you by Morgan Haefner and Susan Howson.
+Today’s Daily Brief was brought to you by Sofia Lotto Persio, Morgan Haefner, and Susan Howson.